-In the mid-19th century, my dad's side of the family drifted down to central Floridachasing a mangroves-turned-Miami-Beach, boom town opportunity as captured by Patrick Smith in A Land Remembered.
+In the mid-19th century, my dad's side of the family drifted down to central Floridamangroves-turned-Miamichasing a Beach, boom town opportunity as captured by Patrick Smith in A Land Remembered.
 They became part of a state that was in the middle of a categorical shift-residents of a sleepy central Florida citrus town caught in a rapidly evolving blur of economic activity that laid the foundation for the growth our state is experiencing today.